Illinois Divorce Laws

 • If either partner had any previous marriage due to which the partner is eligible for any rights or obligations

-• The relevant financial states of each partner at the moment the property division would be effected inclusive of the desire to award the family home or the right to reside in it for reasonable duration to the partner who has the custody of the child or children
+• The relevant financial states of each partner at the moment on which the property distribution would have an effect, inclusive of the desire to give out the family home or the right to reside in it for reasonable duration to the partner who has the custody of the child or children

 • The period of marital life

-• The property value allocated to each partner
+• The property value alloted to both partners

 • If any partner has dissipated the non-marital or marital property